A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Simulation studies

-Again, in order to compute the coverage probabilities and mean confidence interval lengths, we generate $Y$ by simulating independent error terms $\epsilon_i$'s in equation \eqref{eqn:yi-mis} for $1000$ times. \hanzhongg{The confidence level is \JL{set to} $95\%$.} \end{enumerate}
+Again, in order to compute the coverage probabilities and mean confidence interval lengths, we generate $Y$ by simulating independent error terms $\epsilon_i$'s in equation \eqref{eqn:yi-mis} for $1000$ times. \hanzhongg{The confidence level is \JL{set to} $95\%$.}

-\subsection{Selection of the Partial Ridge tuning parameter $\lambda_{2}$}
+\subsection{Selection of the partial ridge tuning parameter $\lambda_{2}$}

-We first study the effects of the Partial Ridge tuning parameter $\lambda_{2}$ on the performance of the Bootstrap LPR methods, rBLPR and pBLPR.
-Figure~\ref{fig:paired-resid-prob-all} compares the coverage probabilities and mean confidence interval lengths produced by different values of $\lambda_{2}$ at the confidence level $95\%$ based on the following simulation setup:\footnote{We also compare the results for other simulation setups, but the conclusions are essential the same and are not reported.} the predictors are generated from the a Normal distribution in Scenario 1 with a Toeplitz type covariance matrix and $\rho=0.5$, and $\beta^0$ is hard sparse.
-In order to give a better view, in all the following figures without further emphasizing, we sort the elements of $\beta^0$ in a decreasing order (in absolute value) and only plot the results for the largest $25$ elements of $\beta^0$.
-We see that both the coverage probabilities and mean confidence interval lengths are very stable with respect to a large range of $\lambda_{2}$ values.
+We first study the effects of the partial ridge tuning parameter $\lambda_{2}$ on the performance of the bootstrap \LPR{} methods (\rBLPR{} and \pBLPR{}).
+Figure~\ref{fig:paired-resid-prob-all} compares the coverage probabilities and mean confidence interval lengths produced by different values of $\lambda_{2}$, based on the following simulation setup: the predictors are generated from a Normal distribution as in Scenario 1, with a Toeplitz type covariance matrix corresponding to $\rho=0.5$, and $\beta^0$ is hard sparse.
+We also compare the results for other simulation setups, but the conclusions are essential the same and are not reported here.
+In order to give a better view, in the following figures without further emphasizing, we sort the elements of $\beta^0$ in a decreasing order (in absolute value) and only plot the results for the largest $25$ elements of $\beta^0$.
+We can see that both the coverage probabilities and mean confidence interval lengths are very stable with respect to a large range of $\lambda_{2}$ values.
 Our simulation experiments show that fixing $\lambda_{2}$ at $1/n$ works quite well for a wide range of noise levels.
-For the sake of simplicity, we will assume $\lambda_{2}=1/n$ in this paper while acknowledging that further research is needed to find a more systematic approach for selecting $\lambda_2$.
+For the sake of simplicity, we take $\lambda_{2}=1/n$ in this study, but acknowledging that further research is needed to find a more systematic approach for selecting $\lambda_2$.